 Bernard Faurie with the gold capsule featuring the letter M is made from 100% Syrah planted in the Le Meal lieu-dit.

-Serving and Decanting Bernard Faurie with Wine, Food, Pairing Tips
+Serving Bernard Faurie with Wine, Food, Pairing Tips

 Bernard Faurie Wine Tasting Notes